-Unlike those of many other version control systems, Subversion's revision numbers apply to entire trees, not individual files.
+Unlike most version control systems, Subversion's revision numbers apply to entire trees, not individual files.
 Each revision number selects an entire tree, a particular state of the repository after some committed change.
 Another way to think about it is that revision N represents the state of the repository filesystem after the Nth commit.
 When Subversion users talk about "revision 5 of foo.c", they really mean "foo.c as it appears in revision 5."
 Notice that in general, revisions N and M of a file do not necessarily differ!
-Because CVS uses per-file revision numbers, CVS users might want to see Appendix A, Subversion for CVS Users for more details.
+Many other version control systems use per-file revision numbers, so this concept may seem unusual at first.
+(Former CVS users might want to see Appendix B, Subversion for CVS Users for more details.)